bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 Linux systems, regardless of the flavor (RedHat, SuSE, Ubuntu, etc...), should already have an SSH client on the system as part of the default install.

 1. Start a terminal (on RedHat click Applications -> Accessories -> Terminal, on Ubuntu Ctrl+Alt+T)
-2. At the prompt, enter the following command to connect to Cheaha (**Replace blazerid with your Cheaha userid**)
+2. At the prompt, enter the following command to connect to Cheaha (**Replace blazerid with your Cheaha researcherid**)

 ```bash
 ssh blazerid@cheaha.rc.uab.edu